AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ## 1 - Introduction

-This Nextflow workflow allows the realization of the most common metagenomics analyses from the quality filtering to the annotation of metagenomics assembled genomes (MAGs).
+This Nextflow workflow automates many metagenomics analyses from the quality filtering to the annotation of metagenomics assembled genomes (MAGs).

 The pipeline includes several state-of-the-art programs in the field of metagenomics such as dRep, CheckM2, quast, phylophlan, DRAM, etc!